 - Use up whatever product you have already.
 Turn over the container and pop the bottom off with a spoon.
 You can clean out your entire container with soap and water, or simply refill.

 - Add some corn starch and a pinch of whatever color foundation you already use.
 (I have not found a way to replace buying foundation itself.)
 Stir the product together and/or close the container and shake it up.

 - Experiment to find a combination that allows just enough color but sheer finishing coverage.
 I shook mine up until it had the same appearance as the mineral veil powder I was buying.
 Snap the container closed and you are ready to go!

 - This homemade mineral veil is incredibly easy to make and less expensive.
-Mineral Veil runs about $20 per jar.
-Corn starch is only about $2 and you will have more than enough for that price!
+BareMinerals Mineral Veil runs about $20 per jar.
+Corn starch is only a few dollars and you will have more than enough for that price!